swgiacomelli/home-sensor-network/docs/step_1/index.md

 #define SENSOR_THROTTLE 15000
 ```

 The second part of the sketch sets up the device as well as declaring global variables, Particularly, ``DEVICE_SETUP`` configures a BME280 device and creates the MQTT topics for temperature, humidity, and pressure.
-The macro ``CONFIGURE DEVICE`` decides if the device has been configured, if not it runs the configuration webserver otherwise ``void setupDevice()1`` is called to configure the device to publish sensor readings.
+The macro ``CONFIGURE DEVICE`` decides if the device has been configured, if not it runs the configuration webserver otherwise ``void setupDevice()`` is called to configure the device to publish sensor readings.

 ```cpp
 DEVICE_SETUP